Separate to alt text, the keywords - also known as #tags - you choose when uploading are used by people to discover artworks by a common theme.

 The key here is to be relevant.

-Judicious use of 5x keywords that accurately describe your artwork, is far more beneficial than 'stuffing' a string of popular but irrelevant words.
+Using well thought-out keywords (a minimum of 5 is recommended) that accurately describe your artwork, is far more beneficial than 'stuffing' a string of popular but irrelevant words.

 For example, if you upload a painting of a bicycle rusting in a green field, don't tag it #TourDeFrance, #mountains, #fastbike or other keywords that may feel loosely related, but are not relevant to your artwork at all.